imgk/shadow/README.md

 ### Windows

-1. Download [WinDivert](https://github.com/basil00/Divert/releases) and put `WinDivert.dll` and `WinDivert64.sys` in `%windir%\System32` or in the directory which has `shadowsocks.exe`.
+1. Download [WinDivert](https://github.com/basil00/Divert/releases) and put `WinDivert.dll` and `WinDivert64.sys` in the directory which has `shadowsocks.exe`.
 Run shadowsocks.exe with administrator privilege.

 ### Linux and Openwrt Router